 While considering what arrondissement to stay, choose the one with the easiest access to most attractions in Paris that you plan to visit.

-It’s within walking distance to the Luxembourg Gardens, to a supermarket, ATM, and the metro station, the area couldn’t be better at their price.
-Honestly, it’s not costly for Paris.
+Within walking distance to the Sacre-Coeur, to a supermarket, ATM, and the metro station, the area couldn’t be better at their price.

 If you want a little more comfort than the later, check out the Grand Hotel des Balcons in the 6th arrondissement.

 The location of this hotel is also ideal: it’s very close to the Luxembourg Gardens and within walking distance to the metro.

 More importantly, this hotel is surrounded by restaurants as well as some good bookstores too.